jzumer/pytwed/README.md

 # Time Warped Edit Distance

-This is a python wrapper for Marteau's implementation of his 2009 paper introducing TWED (slightly modified and provided here).
-TWED is probably the current most accurate distance metric for time series data.
+This is a python wrapper for Marteau's implementation of this 2009 paper introducing TWED [1] (slightly modified and provided here).
+TWED is probably distance metric for time series data that has been shown to be a promising contender the popular DTW distance when comparing time series sequences.

 ## Install